 12. Steak, one of the best foods in New York City for dinner

-For a special night out, dig into a juicy steak at one of NYC’s best restaurants, like Peter Luger in Williamsburg, Brooklyn.
+For a special night out, dig into a juicy steak at one of NYC’s best restaurants, like Peter Luger in Williamsburg, one of the most popular neighborhoods in Brooklyn.
 It’s a favorite among foodies in New York City, thanks to its USDA prime meats and strict preparation guidelines.

 The steakhouse has long been a popular meeting place for locals and tourists alike, luring them in with mouth-watering steaks and burgers.
 You can find all cuts of meat here, and the chef will prepare it exactly how you like it.
 Peter Luger also has delicious sides to go with your steak, such as fried potatoes and creamed spinach.
 Without a doubt, it’s one of the best places to enjoy dinner in New York City.